axelyamel/tcg-autotuning/README.md

 		-no_auto	 |	Prevent Autotuning
 		-g		 |	Print Generated Code and Script
 		-o		 | 	Specify output filename
-		-h		 | 	Help
+		-reps		 |	Specify the amount of repetitions to be performed on each kernel -compiler	 |	Specify	the compiler to be used by Orio, values are GNU or PGI (default = GNU) -h		 | 	Help

 Input file: